Project title: Sharing Knowledge for Building Climate Resilience among Farmers in sub-Saharan Africa

 To be considered for this funding, you must first apply to SENSS for this collaborative studentship.
 Please read the SENSS Collaborative Studentship Application Guidance Notes before completing our online application form.
 The Guidance Notes are available here.

-If your application is accepted by SENSS you will need to make a separate application for a place to study at Middlesex University as your host University.
-You will be provided with a link with information on how to make your application to Middlesox University once the SENSS proposal has been accepted.
+If your application is accepted by SENSS, you will need to make a separate application for a place to study at the University of East Anglia as your host University.
+You will be provided with a link with information on how to make your application to the University of East Anglia once the SENSS proposal has been accepted.

 Deadline: